Ricozl/travelPlanner/README.md

 ### Rome Quiz written in React
 When a User signs in, they have access to a **Quiz** written in React which has it's own html page.
 The quiz is interactive; the User chooses from a list of multiple-choice answers and immediately sees their score.
 When they have answered all five questions, they are shown their score and told whether they have won or not.
-The Quiz page
- The quiz is an interactive page in which the user inputs hiw answer and sees results immediately.
-Only signed-in users can access it.

 ## Specs
 The program uses the Django framework, Python on the back-end and Javascript on the front-end.